-The Compliance Function reports to the Board of Directors through the Audit Committee and to the CEO.
+The Compliance Function reports to the CEO and the Audit Committee.

 Risk Management Function

 The Risk Management Function is responsible for the design and implementation of an effective risk management system comprising strategies, processes and reporting procedures necessary to identify, measure, monitor, manage and report to the Board of Directors the risks to which the Company is or may be exposed (underwriting risk, market risk, credit risk, liquidity risk, compliance risk, operational risk etc).
 It is also responsible for carrying out the Company's Own Risk and Solvency Assessment (ORSA), which is performed at least annually.